pimsmath/one-two-syzygy/README.md

   * [shib](./images/shib): A shibboleth-sp proxy

-The intention for this project is that it should be able to run on any cloud provider, but to-date only AWS is tested.  [pull requests](https://github.com/pimsmath/one-two-syzygy/pulls) and [suggestions](https://github.com/pimsmath/one-two-syzygy/issues) for this (and any other enhancements) are very welcome.
+The intention for this project is that it should be able to run on any cloud provider, but to-date only AWS/EKS and AKS tested.  [pull requests](https://github.com/pimsmath/one-two-syzygy/pulls) and [suggestions](https://github.com/pimsmath/one-two-syzygy/issues) for this (and any other enhancements) are very welcome.